FaustoC/rtfam/docs/baratheon/king's men to the last triggering twice.md

 # Can To The Last trigger twice

-Can you use **To The Last** to save a unit, fail the morale, and trigger it again to save the same unit?
+Can you use **To The Last** to save a unit, succesfully save it, fail the panic from the attack, and trigger **To The Last** again to save the same unit?

 :::tip[YES]